-There are two ways to buy shares.
+There are two ways to buy stocks and shares.
 You can either buy individual company shares directly (through a stockbroker) or invest in a fund (which pools money from you and other investors to buy lots of shares).

 The first opportunity you’ll have to invest in shares is when the shares are created and offered to the public for the first time.
-This is called an Initial Public Offering (IPO) or ‘Going Public.'
-Companies go public to raise money to fund their activities.
+This is called an Initial Public Offering (IPO) or ‘Going Public.’

 Once shares are created, they can be bought or sold on the stock exchange.
 This is called the secondary market because it comes after the IPO.

 Most investment platforms are online and allow you to invest in stocks and shares regularly (e.g. £25 per month) or occasionally (e.g. a lump sum of £1,000).

 Whether you choose to go online or offline, you need the services of stockbrokers or share dealing companies to buy shares.
 Stockbrokers offer three types of services - execution-only, advisory or discretionary.

 You might like: Best Shares to Buy Now, Best ETFs, and Best Index Funds.